tariktesfa/My-portfolio/README.md

 > Portfolio: Mobile version

-**This project is a portfolio website, by creating the mobile website using template provided in Figma.**
+**This project is a portfolio website, by creating the mobile version using template provided in Figma.**

 ## Built With